LGBT terminology glossary

 Sexual Identity: This is how we perceive and what we call ourselves.
 Such labels include “lesbian,” “gay,” “bisexual,” “bi,” “queer,” “questioning,” “heterosexual,” “straight,” and others.
 Sexual Identity evolves through a developmental process that varies depending on the individual.
 Our sexual behavior and how we define ourselves (identity) can be chosen.
 Though some people claim their sexual orientation is also a choice, for others this does not seem to be the case.

 Sexual Orientation: This is determined by our sexual and emotional attractions.
 Categories of sexual orientation include homosexuals—gay, lesbian—attracted to some members of the same sex; bisexuals, attracted to some members of more than one sex; and heterosexuals, attracted to some members of another sex.
-Orientation is influenced by a variety of factors, including genetics and hormones, as well as unknown environmental factors.
 Though the origins of sexuality are not completely understood, it is generally believed to be established before the age of five.

-Straight Ally: Commonly recognized as a person who is a member of the dominant or majority group who works to end oppression in his or her own personal and professional life through support of and as an advocate with and for the oppressed population.
+Straight Ally: Commonly recognized as a person who is a member of the dominant or majority group who works to end oppression in their own personal and professional life through support of and as an advocate with and for an oppressed population.
 The term ‘ally’ can be expanded to include LGBTQ identified people who are allies within their communities.

-Transphobia: Fear or hatred of transgender people; transphobia is manifested in a number of ways, including violence, harassment, and discrimination.
+Transphobia: Fear or hatred of trans* people, or anyone who transgresses the gender binary system.
+Transphobia is manifested in a number of ways, including violence, harassment, and discrimination.

 Transgender / Transexual Medical References